Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Related Work

-\rparagraph{Diversification.} Optimized for personalization, i.e., to favor matches in news content (and other aspects like topic or sentiment), personalized NNR reduces exposure to news dissimilar from those consumed in the past.
-Recommending ``more of the same'', constrains access to diverse viewpoints and information \cite{freedman1965selective, heitz2022benefits} and leads to homogeneous news diets and ``filter bubbles'' \cite{pariser2011filter}, in turn reinforcing users' initial stances \cite{li2019survey}.
-A significant body of work acknowledges this and attempts to diversify recommendations.
-One line of work \cite{li2011scene, rao2013taxonomy, kaminskas2016diversity, gharahighehi2023diversification} re-ranks the set of personalized recommendations to increase some measure of diversity (e.g. intra-list distance \cite{zhang2008avoiding}).
-A second line of work resorts to multi-task training of NNRs \cite{gabriel2019contextual, wu2020sentirec, shi2022dcan, wu2022end, choi2022not}, coupling the primary content-based personalization objective with auxiliary objectives that force aspect-based diversification.
+\textbf{Diversification.} Personalized NNR reduces exposure to news dissimilar from those consumed in the past.
+Recommending ``more of the same'' constrains access to diverse viewpoints and information \cite{freedman1965selective,heitz2022benefits} and leads to homogeneous news diets and ``filter bubbles'' \cite{pariser2011filter}, in turn reinforcing users' initial stances \cite{li2019survey}.
+Consequently, a significant body of work attempts to diversify recommendations, either by re-ranking them to increase some measure of diversity (e.g. intra-list distance \cite{zhang2008avoiding}) or by resorting to multi-task training \cite{gabriel2019contextual,wu2020sentirec,shi2022dcan,wu2022end,choi2022not,raza2023bias}, coupling the primary content-based personalization objective with auxiliary objectives that force aspect-based diversification.

-\rparagraph{Limitations of Current NNRs.} Current NNR approaches have an obvious limitation: by ``hardcoding'' aspectual requirements (i.e., personalization or diversification for an aspect) into the NNR's architecture and/or training objectives, they cannot be easily adjusted for different (i.e., custom) recommendation goals.
-Because even a minor change in the recommendation objective requires retraining of the NNR model, existing NNRs are ill-equipped for multi-aspect customization, and generally limited to fixed single-aspect recommendation scenarios (e.g., content-based personalization with topical diversification).
+\textbf{Current NNR Limitations.} Critically, existing approaches, by ``hardcoding'' aspectual requirements (i.e., personalization or diversification for an aspect) into the NNR's architecture and/or training objectives, cannot be easily adjusted for varying recommendation goals.
+Since even minor changes in the recommendation objective require retraining the NNR, current models are generally limited to fixed single-aspect recommendation scenarios (e.g., content-based personalization with topical diversification), and ill-equipped for multi-aspect customization.
 In this work, we rethink personalized news recommendation and propose a novel, modular multi-aspect recommendation framework that allows for ad-hoc creation of recommendation functions over aspects at inference time.
-This enables fundamentally different news recommendation: one that lets each user define their own custom recommendation function, choosing the extent of personalization or diversification for each aspect.
+This enables fundamentally different recommendation: one that lets each user define their own custom recommendation function, choosing the amount of personalization or diversification for each aspect.

-\section{\manner{}: Methodology}
+\section{Methodology}